mholt/photobak/README.md

 - Some users [have reported](https://code.google.com/p/gdata-issues/issues/detail?id=7004) that a [maximum of ~10,000 photos can be downloaded](https://github.com/camlistore/camlistore/issues/874) per album.
 It is still unclear why this is; even Google employees are hitting this.
 Google Photos puts all your "instant upload" (auto backup) photos into a single album called "Auto Backup".
 So if you take most of your photos on your phone and they get uploaded to Google Photos, you may hit this limit and there is no way to get photos older than the most recent 10k unless you put them into albums you create.
 This issue becomes irrelevant as you run backups regularly, assuming later you don't go way back and add really old photos to your cloud service that you don't already have locally.

+- Unbelievably, Google Photos does _not_ assign unique IDs to photos in your account.
+It assigns IDs to unique photos _in albums_, but this is "too" unique, since the same photo may appear in multiple albums.
+Here, we rely on Photobak's de-duplication features.
+After a duplicate file is downloaded, it will be replaced with an entry in a text file that points to where it can already be found on disk.
+We could use another ID I found in the exif tag supplied by the API: the exif ID.
+This ID is more correctly unique per-photo, except sometimes it is _not unique enough_.
+But I only saw overlap on an edit (from an external editing app/program) of the same photo, so if one was overwritten (which it was), I still had the picture, just one variant instead of two.
+This actually works better as far as saving bandwidth and disk space and I was torn for days trying to decide which to use.
+But for now we use Google Photos' ID field.

 - Media may be available in several formats and sizes for a single item.
 Photobak will try to get the largest .mp4 video file, if available.
 If not, it will get the largest video even if it is a .flv file.
 If there is no video available, it tries the highest-resolution _anything_ it can find.

 - Filenames for albums and photos are sanitized to remove special characters that sometimes appear but may not play nicely with the file system.
 For example, "5:5.jpg" becomes "55.jpg".

+- Items that are shared with you but are not in your library will not be downloaded unless you click the "Add to Library" button on those items in Google Photos.

 ## Motivation

 I have an Android phone, and I love using Google Photos.
 It's amazing: free, unlimited photo storage that is automatically indexed and organized and searchable.
 When I take a picture on my phone, it goes straight to the cloud, and then my phone frees up space.
 This is all automatic, and it's great.

-The problem is, what if I lose access to my Google account?
-I have no local copy of my memories.
-They skipped my computer and went straight to the cloud.
+But if I lose access to my Google account, I have no local copy of my memories.
 This program is designed for users who are too busy to manually download all their photos on a regular basis but still want a local copy of them, just in case.